MiSTer-devel/AcornAtom_MiSTer/README.md

 Attach the boot.vhd and copy software onto it.

-Detach the VHD and place the file in the AcornAtom folder on your SD card.
+Detach the VHD and place the file in the games/AcornAtom folder on your SD card.

 To auto boot the software menu Shift-Break(f10), Ctrl-Break disables the MMC Rom